 A modern cast of characters

-Given the strong performance of financial markets since the financial crisis, we’ve put a twist on our version of this fable: our economic Goldilocks story features the Three Bulls, not the Three Bears.
+Thanks to the strong performance of financial markets since the financial crisis, our economic Goldilocks story features a family of Three Bears who have had quite a bullish run.

 - Goldilocks.
 For years, the global economy benefited from the free-spirited monetary policy of central banks around the world, which have created a “just right” environment.
 Financial repression has kept interest rates artificially low and asset classes artificially high.